codyseibert/fire-stone-hosting/.github/ISSUE_TEMPLATE/feature_request.md

 ---

-### Describe the feature or problem you’d like to solve
+### Describe the feature you'd like to be added to this program.
-Write a clear and concise description of what the feature or problem is.
+Write a clear and concise description of what the feature you would like to add.
 If this is a bug report, please use the bug report template instead.

 ### Proposed solution
 Please share how this will help benifit the Minecraft Server Software.